 Real-Life Example: Jake’s Journey

 Jake’s parents divorced when he was ten.
 His mother tried to turn him against his father, but his father fought back by taking legal action.
-The court mandated therapy, which helped Jake see the manipulation.
+The court-mandated therapy helped Jake see the manipulation.
 Today, Jake has a good relationship with both parents, showing that with the right steps, healing is possible.

 Educating Parents